 What to look for in a rescue boat?

-When it comes to rescue boats, the ideal type of boats for rescue missions are Rigid Hull Inflatable Boats (RHIBs) because of their design, versatility, agility and speed.
-Rescue boats are designed to assist during rescue operations which can vary from flood rescue to airport rescue or rescue sailors in distress; all of which have for purpose rescuing people.
+When it comes to rescue boats, the ideal type of boat for rescue missions is Rigid Hull Inflatable Boats (RHIBs) because of their design, versatility, agility, and speed.
+These rescue boats are designed to assist during rescue operations which can vary from flood rescue to airport rescue or rescue sailors in distress; all of which have for purpose rescuing people.

-Which boat design is best suited for such mission you may ask?
+Which boat design is best suited for such a mission you may ask?

-RHIBs that have an opening in the tube called a diver-notch allows you to pull up the people from the sea to the boat smoothly.
+RHIBs that have an opening in the tube called a diver-notch allow you to pull up people from the sea to the boat smoothly.
 In turn, it allows the rescuer to get direct access to the water safely.
-This feature in the design of the rescue boat saves in time and efficiency during the operation.
-ASIS rescue boats are all designed with a diver-notch to facilitate the rescue mission.
+This feature in the design of the SAR boat saves time and efficiency during the operation.
+ASIS Rescue boats are all designed with a diver-notch to facilitate the rescue mission.

-Another must have feature in the rescue boat design to look out for is the self-righting system which is an essential safety feature to have on your rescue RHIB to prevent from the risk of capsize.
+Another must-have feature in the boat design to look out for is the self-righting system which is an essential safety feature to have on your rescue RHIB to prevent the risk of capsize.
 The self-righting system provides safe refuge for the crew by incorporating a mechanism whereby the boat will return upright following a knockdown or capsize.

 Last but not least, rescue boats should be designed in a way to have life rafts on board in case of additional rescue operation capacity.
 These life rafts can be easily deployed in a matter of seconds when needed to rescue more people in distress.
-This is thanks to their light weight and efficient mechanism to assist to the rescue of people and carry the necessary equipment.
+This is thanks to their lightweight and efficient mechanism to assist in the rescue of people and carry the necessary equipment.

-Now that you are aware of the main features to look out for when seeking a rescue boat, you can check out ASIS search and rescue RHIBs range which are designed and equipped with all the features mentioned above, enabling the users to fulfill their rescue duties in all confidence and ease no matter the sea conditions.
+Now that you are aware of the main features to look out for when seeking a boat, you can check out the ASIS SAR RHIBs range which is designed and equipped with all the features mentioned above, enabling the users to fulfill their rescue duties in all confidence and ease no matter the sea conditions.

 Rescue Boats